weavedev/terraform-provider-adyen/README.md

-# Terraform Provider Scaffolding (Terraform Plugin Framework)
+# Terraform Provider Adyen

-_This template repository is built on the [Terraform Plugin Framework](https://github.com/hashicorp/terraform-plugin-framework).
+This repository is built on the template provided by: [Terraform Plugin Framework](https://github.com/hashicorp/terraform-plugin-framework).
 The template repository built on the [Terraform Plugin SDK](https://github.com/hashicorp/terraform-plugin-sdk) can be found at [terraform-provider-scaffolding](https://github.com/hashicorp/terraform-provider-scaffolding).
-See [Which SDK Should I Use?](https://developer.hashicorp.com/terraform/plugin/framework-benefits) in the Terraform documentation for additional information._

-This repository is a terraform provider for Adyen, containing:
+This repository is a terraform provider for **Adyen**, containing:

-- A resource and a data source (`internal/provider/`),
+- A resources and a data sources can be found in (`internal/provider/`),
-- Examples (`examples/`) and generated documentation (`docs/`),
+- Examples can be found in (`examples/`) and generated documentation in (`docs/`),
-- Miscellaneous meta files.

 ## Requirements